DiSSCo/dissco-developers-documentation/README.md

-# DiSSCo Core Development Information
+# DiSSCo Developers Documentation

 Repository for documentation regarding the development of the DiSSCo core infrastructure.
-Please see the [wiki](https://github.com/DiSSCo/dissco-core-info/wiki) for more information.
+To view the documentation go to: [wiki](https://github.com/DiSSCo/dissco-core-info/wiki).